Jazz in Schools

 Jazz in Schools, initiated by the Los Angeles Jazz Society in 1988, offers free, age-appropriate jazz performances to LAUSD elementary schools during February, Black History Month.
 The program introduces young students to jazz and recognizes the cultural contributions of African Americans to this uniquely American art form.
 The concerts are held across all 15 City Council districts, reaching over 20,000 children annually.

 Designed by a Jazz Hall of Fame artist, the program engages students with interactive performances featuring LA’s finest jazz musicians.
-They learn about jazz history (including Latin jazz and women in jazz), instruments, improvisation, and its connection to pop music, while participating through clapping, marching, and dancing.
+Students learn about jazz history—including Latin jazz and women in jazz—musical instruments, improvisation, and the genre’s influence on pop music, all while clapping, marching, and dancing along.

-Special thanks to Dr. Thom Mason for creating the Pre-Concert Preparation Package and to Dessa Drake, an LAUSD elementary school teacher, for creating the complementary PowerPoint.
-Additional gratitude to the Los Angeles Unified School District for delivering materials and information to schools.
+With gratitude to Dr. Thom Mason for creating the Pre-Concert Preparation Package and to Dessa Drake, LAUSD elementary school teacher, for developing the complementary PowerPoint.
+We also thank the Los Angeles Unified School District for distributing materials and resources to participating schools.

 Spotify Playlist